-All actions, decisions and votes on matters relating to the County government shall be made on their merits.
-Decisions shall be made objectively, and without party or partisanship considerations, or without facts which are not directly and properly related to the matter requiring action.
+All actions, decisions and votes on matters relating to the County government shall be made on the merits.
+Decisions shall be made objectively, without party or partisanship considerations, and without facts which are not directly and properly related to the matter requiring action.